Jagan Reddy stabbed: Who is responsible since the incident took place in airport? Andhra CM Naidu

-Bengaluru, Oct 25: Andhra Pradesh Chief Minister N Chandrababu Naidu on Thursday questioned whether the central government be responsible over the incident where Jagan Reddy was attacked at Vizag airport.
+Bengaluru, Oct 25: Hours after the attack on YSR Congress president YS Jagan Mohan Reddy, Andhra Pradesh Chief Minister Chandrababu Naidu Thursday hit out at the BJP-led NDA government at the Centre and Telangana Rashtra Samithi for "conspiring" against his government and trying to destabilise the state.

+"These are the dramas being played by the Centre and the Telangana government.
+They are trying to destabilise the state since we have been demanding justice by implementing the AP Reorganisation Act, 2014.
+We will not tolerate their conspiracies," Naidu told a press conference late Thursday.

-Speaking about incident that happened to YSRCP leader Jaganmohan Reddy at Visakhapatnam airport, Naidu said,''If the incident took place outside airport then it might have been the responsibility of state government but airport comes under the central government.
+Hitting out at the Centre, Naidu said the attack took place in the VIP lounge in the afternoon and maintained that the state government had no jurisdiction over it.
+He said,''If the incident took place outside airport then it might have been the responsibility of state government but airport comes under the central government.
 Then who is responsible?.''

+[Jagan Mohan Reddy stabbed on arm, attacker is a waiter at Vizag airport]

 Naidu also questioned,''The injured person immediately left for Hyderabad.
 How can investigation be done in neighbouring state?
 Attacker had written a letter against state government, he had erected flexes as a fan (of Jagan).
 How should this be understood?''.